-Bottom line: you can do this project for under $100, probably even less.
+Bottom line: you can do this Sputnik Chandelier IKEA hack project for under $100, probably even less.
 Mine cost under $40 in parts + free stuff laying around.

-I decided to use Ikea’s Maskros as my base.
+As my base, I decided to use the IKEA Maskros lamp.
 I tried my luck and found this normally $50 small version for sale on Craigslist for $20.
-I thought the small one was still pretty big and I didn’t want to overwhelm my bedroom.
+Though, the small one was still pretty big and I didn’t want to overwhelm my bedroom.

 First, using either a butter knife, or if you have a small/regular Phillips head screwdriver, remove the plastic ring from the metal bracket that is the top part.

 Take this ring, the bottom ring, and 10 of the 14 spokes (if you want less globe, more Sputnik), and the two plastic parts that are the very top of the lamp and spray paint.

 I used MTN gold 94.
 It’s less metallicky, which I wasn’t actually going for.
 (Home Depot didn’t have brass colored spray paint.
 But I had some MTN on hand = $0).
 After I sprayed, I really liked the look.